Six Months Misreading Market Demand — The $60K Lesson and the Signal Diagnostic I Built From It

 The pattern across the 26 frameworks:

-Every system in The Clear Edge includes signal filtering BEFORE effort investment.
+Every system in The Clear Edge OS includes signal filtering BEFORE effort investment.
 Not because I love data, but because effort without signal filtering is a waste.

-The Bottleneck Audit identifies which constraint actually blocks revenue (signal) vs. which problems feel urgent (noise)
+The Bottleneck Audit identifies which constraint actually blocks revenue (signal) vs. which problems feel urgent (noise).

-The Momentum Formula filters revenue-driving activities (signal) from busy work (noise)
+The Momentum Formula filters revenue-driving activities (signal) from busy work (noise).

-Focus That Pays protects hours for high-signal work only
+Focus That Pays protects hours for high-signal work only.

-The Five Numbers tracks metrics that move revenue (signal), ignores vanity metrics (noise)
+The Five Numbers tracks metrics that move revenue (signal), ignores vanity metrics (noise).

 Signal filtering isn’t overhead.
 It’s what prevents $60K of wasted effort.